Pwnable.kr - bof

 1 | int main(int argc, char* argv[]){ |

-The main function calls the func
+function calls the func

 function with 0xdeadbeef

-has a parameter.
+as a parameter.

 1 | void func(int key){ |

-Function func
+The func

-to 0xcafebabe
+to the value 0xcafebabe

 .

-buffer until the key
+buffer until we reach the memory address of the key

-value with 0xcafebabe
+‘s value with 0xcafebabe

-making the comparison succeed and dropping us a shell to read the challenge flag.
+, making the comparison succeed and dropping us a shell to read the challenge flag.

-So that was the theory, let’s now see in practice how we can achieve this.
+So that was the theory.
+Let’s now see in practice how we can achieve this.

 Dynamic Analysis